strategist922/SolutionArchitects/BLOG.md

 When everything is successfully deployed and running, the final result will be a PowerBI dashboard showing the ratings of each individual device in real time and the average rating for all four devices.

-Here is a screenshot of a sample dashboard:

 ![dashboard-usecase-image](./media/dashboard-usecase.png)

 ## Azure SQL Data Warehouse